LIFETIME DEAL — LIMITED TIME

 Can I get a refund?

-Since it’s currently free, refunds aren’t applicable.
-Paid plans are expected later, and refund policies will depend on Google’s offerings at that time.
+Since it’s currently free as part of Google Labs, refunds aren’t really applicable.
+If paid plans launch later, refund policies would depend on Google’s terms at that time.

 As featured on